 A restaurant newsletter is a well-known way to reach out to patrons for marketing purposes.
-A correctly crafted foodie newsletter can be a key cog in your guerrilla marketing strategy.
-Touting specials, events, awards, and press coverage, a newsletter is more than just a mass email to patrons.
+A correctly crafted foodie newsletter can be crucial in your guerrilla marketing strategy.
+Touting specials, events, awards, and press coverage: a newsletter is more than just a mass email to patrons.
 The newsletter's success depends on the restaurant's methods of distribution.

 If you're offering a unique menu item that will only be around for a short time, use this opportunity to add creativity to your restaurant newsletter and design something that customers will remember.

-Add menus, gallery, location, and take bulk orders for free.Get Started
+Add menus, gallery, location, and take bulk orders for free.

 However, you'd want to make sure that you're giving away something special to people who have subscribed to your newsletter.

-A preview of your YouTube recipe videos in your newsletter is a great restaurant marketing idea and trend to increase your website traffic.
+A preview of your YouTube recipe videos in your newsletter is a great restaurant marketing idea and trend to increase website traffic.
 Ensure that when you add the preview, you also include a link to your YouTube channel and website so people can view the entire recipe demo.

 Find out what Bookmyorder can do for your business